 The light bulbs were hung up all over the garden for decoration, and that was enough to show the natural beauty of the garden and the winery.
 On the two sides of the pool, they lit fires which illuminated and heated the night.

 At the beginning of the night, Eleanor Coppola made a speech to share her feelings about the harvest.
-Later on, the general manager and winemaker of the winery, Philippe Bascaules, also made a speech and shared his observations about the harvest 2016.
+Later on, the general manager and winemaker of the winery, Philippe Bascaules, made a speech and shared his observations about the harvest 2016.
 After the speeches, the live music started and continued until the end of the night.